rexrainbow/phaser3-rex-notes/docs/docs/ui-overlapsizer.md

         - `{width: true}` : Only expand width of child.
         - `{height: true}` : only expand height of child.
         - `{width: true, height: true}` : Expand width and height of child.
+- `minWidth` : Minimum width of normal (non-sizer) game object, used when expand width mode.
+Default value is current display width.
+- `minHeight` : Minimum height of normal (non-sizer) game object, used when expand height mode.
+Default value is current display height.

 ### Layout children